The Choice

 The words stream out of me as if they have a life of their own.
 “We bones that are here await yours.”

-Outside the sunlight is warm after the deathly chill of the marble chapel.
+Outside the sunlight is warm after the chill of the marble chapel.
 Father leans against a pine tree, the graveyard’s newly turned soil just over the wall.

 Through the window, Antonio’s head is bent over his Latin again in the study.